 What is it?
 Where is it?
 Who owns it?
 Who uses it?
 Are there tours?

-The Robert J. Bernard Biological Field Station (BFS) is approximately 85 acres of land owned by the Claremont University Consortium (CUC).
-It borders the Botanic Garden and is the open space north of Foothill between College Ave and Mills Ave.
+The Robert J. Bernard Biological Field Station (BFS) is approximately 85 acres of land bordering the Botanic Garden and is the open space north of Foothill between College Ave and Mills Ave.
+CGU owns 5 acres in the western part; Pitzer, Scripps, and Harvey Mudd each own 12 acres in the eastern part; TCCS (formerly CUC) owns the rest.
 The Station is used as a natural laboratory for biology and other college classes, as well as for faculty and student research.
 Every year many Claremont schoolchildren visit the station.
 The BFS is not open for recreational use, but interested community groups can arrange tours (www.bfs.claremont.edu).

 What is the habitat like?

 Most is relatively undisturbed coastal sage scrub (CSS), a community fast disappearing in Southern California and considered threatened.
 Part of the eastern side was once a citrus grove but is now grassland.
 There is a small, manmade lake and vernal pool.
 There is sycamore-oak forest in the north and willows around the lake.
 The variety of habitats, which includes some disturbed areas, makes it especially useful educationally.

 Are there any endangered species present?

 Yes, there is Nevin’s barberry.
 In addition, the CSS community itself is under severe threat with 80 to 90% already lost to development, and several animals that occur on the BFS are California Species of Special Concern.
 The Nature Conservancy has listed the Mediterranean biome, of which this is a part, as endangered.

 How was the BFS established?